U.S. faces record surge of coronavirus cases as election looms | Health

 The surge has revived some of the worst images of the devastating first wave of the virus in March, April and May, with people on ventilators dying alone in hospital isolation and medical staff physically and mentally exhausted.
 "Our hospitals cannot keep up with Utah's infection rate.
 You deserve to understand the dire situation we face," Utah Governor Gary Herbert said on Twitter, echoing a similar refrain from other state and local officials and public health experts.

 Utah was among 14 states to report record increases in deaths this month and among 30 states to report record increases in cases.
 The United States has recorded over 229,000 deaths and nearly 9 million cases, both the highest single-country totals in the global pandemic.
-Among the hardest hit states are those most hotly contested in the campaign between Republican President Donald Trump and Democratic challenger Joe Biden, such as Ohio, Michigan, North Carolina, Pennsylvania and Wisconsin.
+'NOT QUITE PREPARED'

 - READ MORE ON: